Independent Artists Pathfinding Through a Pandemic

-- A sector with real scale.
-Artists direct (i.e. those without record labels) generated XXX million in 2019, up XXX from 2018.
-These independent artists represent the fastest-growing segment of the global recorded music business, a segment of global scale with real impact and influence.
-They are also more streaming native than label artists.
+- A sector real scale.
+Artists direct (i.e. without record labels) generated million 2019, up from 2018.
+These artists represent the fastest-growing segment the global recorded music business, segment of global scale with impact and influence.
+They are more streaming native than label

-- Success on artists’ own terms.
-Some XXX of artists want to build online and streaming success ‘on their own terms’, with less than one in five artists considering it important to be signed to a record label.
-So, how much do labels matter?
-For just under one in five, getting signed remains the goal while a further quarter of artists want to get signed.
-However, XXX of artists feel they can do fine without a label and XXX have no interest in signing.
+- Success on own terms.
+Some of artists to build online and streaming ‘on their own terms’, with than one in five artists it important to be signed a record label.
+So, how do labels matter?
+For just one in five, getting signed the goal while a further of artists want to get However, of artists feel they do fine without a label have no interest in signing.

-- Lockdown was seen as a unique creative window by artists.
-Nearly XXX of artists took the opportunity in lockdown to spend more time writing or making music, and a further XXX created more content for social media.
+- Lockdown was as a unique creative window artists.
+Nearly of artists took opportunity in lockdown to spend time writing or making music, a further created more content social media.

-- Artists have reacted to lockdown differently.
-In terms of releasing music, artists were split – with XXX releasing more music, but XXX putting projects on hold.
-While nearly XXX of artists are now more worried about finances than before, a similar proportion are not too concerned and feel that life will be back to normal soon.
+- Artists have to lockdown differently.
+In terms releasing music, artists were split with releasing more music, but projects on hold.
+While nearly artists are now more worried finances than before, a similar are not too concerned and that life will be back normal soon.

-- Lockdown placed the spotlight on streaming economics.
-Half of artists are becoming concerned that streaming services are not paying enough for artists to make a living.
-One in five artists got involved with doing live-streamed performances.
+- Lockdown placed spotlight on streaming economics.
+Half artists are becoming concerned that services are not paying enough artists to make a living. in five artists got involved doing live-streamed performances.

-- Money, money, money still elusive.
-The majority of independent artists earn less than XXX a year from music, yet income can grow to over XXX This is in part due to the sheer scale of artists making (and distributing) music, but also illustrates how tough it is to make a living from being an artist in today’s industry.
-The use of crowdfunding platforms remains low and artists still have too few funding options for the direct sector to truly blossom.
+- Money, money, still elusive.
+The majority of artists earn less than a from music, yet income can to over This is in due to the sheer scale artists making (and distributing) music, also illustrates how tough it to make a living from an artist in today’s industry. use of crowdfunding platforms remains and artists still have too funding options for the direct to truly blossom.

-- Artists need to work multiple revenue streams to build career momentum.
-For independent artists, streaming is their primary source of income at XXX Live revenue is second at XXX (which means they are less exposed to lockdown’s impact than established label artists).
-The key for today’s artists is to make revenues from multiple sources such as publishing, teaching, session work, sponsorship and merchandise.
-Artists are small entrepreneur businesses.
-They need four or five income streams to get off the ground.
+- Artists need work multiple revenue streams to career momentum.
+For independent artists, is their primary source of at Live revenue is second (which means they are less to lockdown’s impact than established artists).
+The key for today’s is to make revenues from sources such as publishing, teaching, work, sponsorship and merchandise.
+Artists small entrepreneur businesses.
+They need or five income streams to off the ground.

-- Marketing is a DIY affair.
-Half of all direct artists do their own marketing, with one third managing their own marketing budget, but XXX of direct artists spending nothing on marketing.
-Less than one in five direct marketers are working with a distributor or label on marketing activities.
+- Marketing is DIY affair.
+Half of all artists do their own marketing, one third managing their own budget, but of direct artists nothing on marketing.
+Less than in five direct marketers are with a distributor or label marketing activities.

-- Artists are self-reliant but still inexperienced with marketing.
-At least when it comes to getting their careers started, artists are doing their own DIY marketing, but they are not making the most of the tools available.
-While almost two-thirds of artists are using Spotify For Artists, few of them are using any other marketing-related tools.
+- Artists are but still inexperienced with marketing. least when it comes to their careers started, artists are their own DIY marketing, but are not making the most the tools available.
+While almost of artists are using Spotify Artists, few of them are any other marketing-related tools.